Breakthrough (human rights): Nation Against Early Marriage

-Effective laws and enforcement are needed to combat GBSS, which is illegal [in India].
-But Breakthrough believes that to reduce and prevent the practice for good, we need culture change.
-We need to challenge the norms and practices that devalue girls.
-Breakthrough works to inspire and support families and communities to stand up and say “Daughters are welcome here.”

 Other campaigns and initiatives

 Deport The Statue

-In 2013, Breakthrough partnered with The Yes Men to reach and energize new supporters for women’s and immigrants’ rights.
+In 2013, Breakthrough partnered with The Yes Men to reach and energize new supporters for women's and immigrants' rights.
 The Deport the Statue campaign's goal is to deport the Statue of Liberty under the premise that she does not have legal documentation for living and working in the United States.
 It is run by the mock organization Legals for the Preservation of American Culture (LPAC).
 LPAC's website, deportthestatue.us, incorporates video, text, interactive features, social media advocacy, and downloadable materials to promote this goal.
 Website links direct to related media and Breakthrough's Deport the Statue campaign landing page, which explains the rationale behind the mock campaign and urges readers to join a movement for fair immigration reform by taking concrete actions, such as contacting their Congress members and joining Breakthrough on the web and on the ground.

 Around its launch in June 2013, Deport the Statue received wide attention from the press, which further propelled the campaign.
 Unfortunately, immigration reform failed to pass in Congress.
 Since then, Breakthrough has continued to push the campaign online and with partner events, including participation in the Bushwick Film Festival, and October event with the Illuminator for the National Day for Immigrant Dignity and Respect.